achille-martin/pyqt-crom/README.md

 Standard python modules come from the [standard python library](https://docs.python.org/3/library/index.html).

-:warning: In the `sysroot.toml` file, `[Python]` is the only standard python "module" allowed and it is compulsory for `PyQt5` apps.
+:warning: _In the `sysroot.toml` file, `[Python]` is the only standard python "module" allowed and it is compulsory for `PyQt5` apps._

-:bulb: All other standard python modules can be added / removed from the `.pdt`.
+:warning: _All standard python modules (apart from `Python` itself) must be added / removed from the `.pdt`._

 <a id="sysroot-custom-plugins"></a>
 #### 2.2.4.
 Create custom plugins

+In case you cannot import / find the module you need, you can create your own sysroot plugins.

-If you wish to create your own plugins (because you cannot import / find the module you need), follow the [Riverbank sysroot plugin tutorial](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/sysroot.html#defining-a-component-using-a-plugin).
+To create your own sysroot plugins, follow the [Riverbank sysroot plugin tutorial](https://www.riverbankcomputing.com/static/Docs/pyqtdeploy/sysroot.html#defining-a-component-using-a-plugin).

-Example and original plugins provided with `pyqtdeploy` can be found in `pyqtdeploy-3.3.0/pyqtdeploy/sysroot/plugins`.
+:bulb: _Example and original plugins provided with `pyqtdeploy` can be found in `pyqtdeploy-3.3.0/pyqtdeploy/sysroot/plugins`._

 <a id="pdt-configuration"></a>
 ### 2.3.
 Configure the pdt